An It\^o Formula for rough partial differential equations and some applications: Local boundedness of solutions

-Our purpose in the present paragraph is to show that a suitable sequence $\{\Phi _n,n\in\N\},$ can be defined, so that Lemma \ref{lem:recursion} will be applicable and provide an $L^\infty$ estimate.
+Our purpose in the present paragraph is to show that a suitable sequence $\{\Phi _n,n\in\N\}$ can be defined, so that Lemma \ref{lem:recursion} will be applicable and provide the claimed $L^\infty_\loc$ estimate.
 Consider $u\in\H^{\alpha,2}_B\cap L^\infty,$ $L^2$-energy solution of \eqref{rough_parabolic}, and let $\varkappa \geq 2.$ Assuming for the moment that the conclusions of Theorem \ref{thm:L_p} are true, we have in the $L^1$-sense:

 Defining

 we have the identities: